akarlinsky/akarlinsky.github.io/_pages/about.md

 I'm a member of The [Israeli Economic History Association](http://www.eha-israel.org/) and [Midaat](http://midaat.org.il/), an NGO dedicated to promoting public health via evidence based medicine and practices.

-Check out the blog my wife and I write together: [The Artist & the Merchant](https://www.artistandmerchant.com/), where we discuss economics, statistics and other aspects of social sciences with illustrations.
+Check out the blog Gal Kabiri and I write together: [The Artist & the Merchant](https://www.artistandmerchant.com/), where we discuss economics, statistics and other aspects of social sciences with illustrations.
 (Hebrew)

 Check out the podcast I host my with my collegues Itay Cishnevsky and Ori Katz : [Creative Destruction](http://heres.podbean.com/), where we have talks with leading economists and other social scientists in Israel.
 (Hebrew)